-- Ooredoo 1,500k fee for a SIM card, 1.5 GB valid for 7 days 2,500k, 2GB valid for 30 days 5,500k, 4GB valid for 30 days 10,000k, 10GB valid for 30 days 19,000, or if you have a lot of work to do 40GB valid for 30days 50,000k.
+- Ooredoo 1,500k fee for a SIM card, 1.5 GB valid for seven days 2,500k, 2GB valid for 30 days 5,500k, 4GB valid for 30 days 10,000k, 10GB valid for 30 days 19,000, or if you have a lot of work to do 40GB valid for 30days 50,000k.
 Click here to view plans

-Our Bagan hotel only had wifi available in the lobby but no one likes to sit in the lobby struggling with bad internet.
+Our Bagan hotel only had wifi available in the lobby, but no one likes to sit in the lobby struggling with bad internet.
 We can’t imagine being without a data package, especially when it’s so cheap.

-Avoid Night Busses
+6. Avoid Night Buses

-The roads in Myanmar rough and windy and aren’t fun at night with a maniac bus driver.
+The roads in Myanmar are rough and windy and aren’t fun at night with a maniac bus driver.
 We’ve heard a lot of bad things from other travelers about the night buses.
-We personally avoid them, but if you’re on a budget it’s an option, just not the most comfortable.
+We personally avoid them, but if you’re on a budget, it’s an option, just not the most comfortable.
 Most backpackers traveling from Bagan to Inle Lake opt for them just to save the night, but it wasn’t worth it to us.

-Most night buses arrive between 3am-5am and most hotels don’t allow check-in until 2pm, so you’re stuck staying awake the entire time with your bags.
+Most night buses arrive between 3 am-5 am, and most hotels don’t allow check-in until 2 pm, so you’re stuck staying awake the entire time with your bags.
 You can leave your bags at the front desk, but we travel with a drone and tons of camera equipment this is never an option.
-In the end you’ll end up losing a day of travel if you aren’t able to sleep on the bus and then be up all day because you can’t check into the hotel.
+In the end, you’ll end up losing a day of travel if you aren’t able to sleep on the bus and then be up all day because you can’t check into the hotel.

 Related Article: How to get from Mandalay to Inle Lake

-Book Myanmar Hotels In Advance
+7. Book Myanmar Hotels In Advance

-If you are traveling during high season in Myanmar you’ll want to book your hotels in advance.
+If you are traveling during the high season in Myanmar, you’ll want to book your hotels in advance.
 If you want to stay in a specific hotel, book it at least a month in advance because high season sells outs are common.

 Recommended Myanmar Hotels We’ve Personally Stayed In

-- Bagan -Kumudara Hotel Pagoda View | Agoda | Booking.com | TripAdvisor
+- Bagan -Kumudara Hotel Pagoda View |Booking.com | TripAdvisor

-- Mandalay – Hotel A1 | Agoda | Expedia | Booking.com | TripAdvisor
+- Mandalay – Hotel A1 | Booking.com | TripAdvisor

-- Inle Lake – Hotel | Agoda | Expedia | Booking.com |TripAdvisor
+- Inle Lake – Amata Garden Resort | Booking.com |TripAdvisor

-Wake up Early
+8. Wake up Early

-Inspect Restaurants Before Dining
+9. Inspect Restaurants Before Dining

-Food safety and cleanliness is lacking when compared to neighboring countries.
-Most travelers get a little bout of food sickness in Myanmar so spend time choosing a restaurant and you may need to spend a little extra money.
+Food safety and cleanliness are lacking when compared to neighboring countries.
+Most travelers get a little bout of food sickness in Myanmar, so spend time choosing a restaurant, and you may need to spend a little extra money.